danjohnson3141/Jekyll-Test/GET-&#47;group_invites&#47;users&#47;:group_id.md

-Returns all of the users invited to a group.
+Returns all of the pending user invites for a group.
+Should not return any invites for users who members of the group.
 Should only return any values if the user is the owner of the group.

 =
 #### Authentication